Hawkynt/Randomizer/Readme.md

 * **"Random-looking"**: A high-quality RNG should produce randograms, whether 16x16 or 256x256, that appear as a uniform field of noise, without discernible patterns or regular structures.
 Such a visualization suggests that the RNG’s output is sufficiently random for practical use.

-* **Patterns and Structures**: If a randogram exhibits clear patterns, such as diagonal lines, clusters, or grids, it indicates that the RNG might have structural flaws or that its output is not truly random.
+* **Patterns and Structures**: If a randogram exhibits clear patterns, such as diagonal lines, clusters, or grids, it indicates that the RNG might have structural flaws or that its output is not sufficiently random.
 These patterns suggest that certain pairs of output values are more likely to occur together, which could compromise the statistical quality of the RNG.

 ## PRNG Algorithms